sgiesew/citybikes_frontend/README.md

 ### List of journeys

 A paginated list of journeys
-- Click on the header of the 'Distance' and 'Duration' columns to order the journeys by distance and/or duration, descending or ascending.
+- Click on the header of the 'Distance' and 'Duration' columns to order the journeys by distance or by duration, descending or ascending.
 Click again to cancel sorting.
-- Use the filter symbol in the header of the 'From' and 'To' columns to filter for journeys starting/ending at metro stations, or at train stations
+- Use the filter symbol in the header of the 'From' and 'To' columns to filter for journeys starting/ending at metro stations, or at train stations (works in conjunction with ordering)

 Technologies